expo/expo/docs/pages/versions/unversioned/sdk/gl-view.md

 ## Integration with Reanimated worklets

-To use this API inside Reanimated worklet you need to pass the GL context ID to the worklet and recreate the GL object like in the example bellow.
+To use this API inside Reanimated worklet, you need to pass the GL context ID to the worklet and recreate the GL object like in the example below.

 <SnackInline label='GL usage in reanimated worklet' dependencies={['expo-gl', 'react-native-reanimated']}>